-The channels that are labeled "REPT" run through repeaters that are set up for GMRS usage.
-Use these channels if you have permission from those that run your local repeater for GMRS channels.
+The channels that are labeled "REPT" operate through repeaters (relay stations) that are set up for GMRS usage.
+Use these channels if you have permission from those that operate your GMRS local repeater.

 FCC NOTICE AND DECLARATION

 This device complies with part 15 of the FCC Rules.
 Operation is subject to the following two conditions: